MountBushing - Entity

 The damping in the bushing.
 Linear damping is supported in this bushing model and is shown in the file below.

-FX_CURVE, FYCURVE, etc.
+FX_CURVE, FYCURVE, and so on

 The Displacement vs Force data for the degree of freedom identified in the block header.
 Enter the data in ascending order.